 A 'Definitive' edition was released in 2015, which included numerable gameplay tweaks and additions, most of which were fuelled by fan feedback.

-DMC continues the Devil May Cry series staple of stylish, fast and hectic combat.
-In this new iteration the world is separated into the human plane and limbo, a dark, twisted mirror image of the real world populated by demons.
-Story and exposition is often told in the real world where humans are clueless to the demon subversion in their every day life.
-All action in the game takes place when Dante is pulled from the real world into limbo and usually has to fight his way out by getting to a point where the two worlds overlap or defeating a boss.
-The world of limbo presents a twisted version of the real one tasking Dante with navigating deadly falls, distorted architecture and often gravity defying situations where the use of his "grappling hook" ability very often comes into play.
+DMC continues the Devil May Cry series staple of stylish, fast, and hectic combat.
+In this new iteration, the world is separated into the human plane and limbo, a dark, twisted mirror image of the real world populated by demons.
+Story and exposition are often told in the real world where humans are clueless to the demon subversion in their everyday life.
+Most action in the game takes place when Dante is pulled from the real world into limbo and usually has to fight his way out by getting to a point where the two worlds overlap or defeating a boss.
+The world of limbo presents a twisted version of the real one tasking Dante with navigating deadly falls, distorted architecture and often gravity-defying situations where the use of his "grappling hook" ability very often comes into play.

 The game is broken up into a total of 20 missions:

 - Mission 03: Bloodline

 - Mission 11: The Order

 - Mission 12: Under Siege

 - Mission 13: Devil's Dalliance